 Once the potential adjustment has been identified, the school has to decide whether or not it is reasonable taking into account the following factors set out in the EHRC guidelines:

 Failure to make a reasonable adjustment cannot be justified, whereas under the old law it could be.
 The only question therefore is whether the adjustment is reasonable.
 Schools are not expected to make adjustments that are not reasonable.

-In addition to having a duty to consider reasonable adjustments for particular individual pupils with SEND, schools also have to consider potential adjustments which may be needed for pupils with SEND generally as it is likely that any school will have a pupil with SEND at some point.
+In addition to having a duty to consider reasonable adjustments for particular individual pupils with SEND, schools also have an anticipatory duty to consider potential adjustments which may be needed for pupils with SEND generally as it is likely that any school will have a pupil with SEND at some point.
 However, schools are not obliged to anticipate and make adjustments for every imaginable disability and need only consider general reasonable adjustments, such as being prepared to introduce large- font exam papers for pupils with a visual impairment even though there are no such pupils currently admitted to the school.
 Such a strategic and wider view of the school’s approach to planning for pupils with SEND links closely with its planning duties.